nbulloch/spotcheck/notes.md

 Provide storage, processing, and memory resources.
 They can be created from pre-built images containing software and configuration.

+# DNS and Caddy

+Name Servers *must* match between Hosted Zone and Domain registration.
+Caddy dynamically generates any missing certificates through Let's Encrypt, enabling a TLS handshake and a secure connection.

 See also [README](README.md)